MC42/FRCPenultimateManual/FRCPenultimateManual.md

 In 2005 the pilot program of the FIRST Tech Challenge, in cooperation with Innovation First Intl. (commonly known as VEX Robotics), was created.
 The program used the standard VEX kits and offered a lower cost alternative to getting involved in the FIRST ecosystem.

 Over more time, two more programs for younger students were created, being the FIRST Lego League and the FIRST Lego League Jr.  Together, they form a robotics family of programs capable of following a student from K-12.
+In 2016, FIRST announced that their Championship event would be splitting into a "North" and "South" Championships.
+Check which Champ you would go to (barring transfers) [here](http://www.firstinspires.org/sites/default/files/uploads/championship/first-championship-maps-2017-2018.pdf).

 ### Who Are Mentors?